wp-plugins/photo-gallery/readme.txt

 5.2.2 Text
 Watermark text.
 Provide the text which will be displayed over the gallery/album images.
 Watermark font size.
 Specify the font size of the watermark in percentage for the responsive look.
 Watermark font style.
 Specify the font family for the watermark text.
-There will be two default font styles to select from, but you will be able to further add more styles by inserting the fonts into the “fonts” folder in the Plugin folder.
+There will be two default font styles to select from, but you will be able to further add more styles by inserting the fonts into the `fonts` folder in the Plugin folder.
 Watermark color.
 Select the watermark text font color.
 Watermark opacity.
 Define the level of opacity for the watermark, providing its percentage.
 Watermark position.
 Choose the positioning of the watermark from the available 9 options.